zukudm/nolus/README.md

-# How to install the Nolus-networks node
+# How to install the Nolus node

-This manual describes how to install the Nolus-networks node on your Linux box using a predefined Ansible script
+This manual describes how to install the Nolus node on your Linux box using a predefined Ansible script

-# Install Nolus-networks node on Linux
+# Install Nolus node on Linux

 ## Minimum requirements